umbrellait-maksim-baevskiy/all-in-one-seo-pack/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-One of the most downloaded plugins for WordPress (almost 30 million downloads since 2007).
+One of the most downloaded plugins for WordPress (over 30 million downloads since 2007).
 Use All in One SEO Pack to automatically optimize your site for Search Engines.

 == Description ==